Codicil (will): Origins

 By the time of the Codex Justinianus, the formal requirements for wills had relaxed, while requirements for codicils had become more stringent.
 "There was thus little difference between the formalities for a will and for a codicil", and an invalid will, when for example, no heir had been nominated, could often be validated as a codicil.

-It is acknowledged that classical Roman inheritance law was "highly complicated and to a large extent perplexedly entangled".
+It is acknowledged that classical Roman inheritance law was "highly complicated and to a large extent perplexedly entangled" (Fritz Schulz).

 Modern development

-The codicil remained a distinct entity to a will (testament) to varying degrees throughout the Roman-influenced legal world.
-The concept of heredis institutio (a will requires an heir) was part of the jus commune up until modern times.
+The codicil remained an entity distinct from a will (testament) to varying degrees throughout the Roman-influenced legal world.
+The concept of heredis institutio was part of the jus commune until modern times.

-In the United States, a codicil is a document that changes an existing will.
+In the United States, United Kingdom and other British commonwealth jurisdictions, a codicil is a document that changes an existing will.
 Amendments made by a codicil may alter, explain, add to, subtract from, or confirm – and otherwise amend a will in any other way, minor or major, short of complete revocation.
 It is subject to the same formal requirements as a will.

+In these jurisdictions it is typically advisable for a codicil to only be used for straightforward or minor changes given the risks of a codicil making major amendments not being found or considered by an executor.